Job Position Description

 The Garden Coordinator leads curriculum-focused outdoor classes and garden-based nutrition workshops.
 The Garden Coordinator works with teachers as they plan their lessons utilizing the outdoor classroom and models skills that teachers need to feel comfortable using the garden to teach science, history, social studies, cultural studies, math, literacy and other standards in practical real-life applications.

-We are recruiting for positions as they become available.
-Positions may be Grow Some Good staff or Department of Education positions or private school positions.
+We are currently hiring for positions at multiple schools on Maui.
+Positions may be Grow Some Good staff, Department of Education positions, or private school positions depending on school placement.

 - 10-35 hours per week depending on position